abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_more_functions/py_contours_more_functions.rst

     * Matching Image A with Image C = 0.326911

 See, even image rotation doesn't affect much on this comparison.

+.. seealso:: `Hu-Moments <http://en.wikipedia.org/wiki/Image_moment#Rotation_invariant_moments>`_ are seven moments invariant to translation, rotation and scale.
+Seventh one is skew-invariant.
+Those values can be found using **cv2.HuMoments()** function.

 Additional Resources
 =====================